 Looking ahead to our Bicentennial

-This fall, our ‘grand old school’ of New Hampton plans to kick off the Bicentennial celebrations at Homecoming Weekend 2020, continuing those celebrations through Founder’s Day in 2021.
-While we do not yet know the outcome of our current coronavirus pandemic, COVID-19, and the potential for a second wave, we continue to move forward with our plans with hope, excitement, and careful planning for the continued persistence of this disease.
+This fall, our ‘grand old school’ of New Hampton plans to kick off our Bicentennial celebrations at Homecoming Weekend 2020, continuing those celebrations through Founder’s Day in 2021.
+While we do not yet know the outcome of our current coronavirus pandemic, COVID-19, and the potential for a second wave, we continue to move forward with our plans with hope, excitement, and careful planning.
 We also feel gratitude for the technologies available to us, which allows continued instruction of our classes during the school’s campus closure.
 Following the guidance of our leaders, both local and national, and health organizations worldwide, we remain hopeful for finding our new normal and the opportunity to enter our third-century as strong as ever.